kcrank1/linear-dose-responses/README.md

 Dose-Response Linear Ranges
 ================
 2026-04-29

 For full code and figures, download the .rmd file!
+For a shorter non-specific tutorial, see the short_linear_dose-response_example.R file.

 # Introduction

-This is the supporting code for *Simplified Linear Dose-Response Models for Low-Dose QMRAs.* Authors: Katherine Crank, Emily Clements, Daniel Gerrity
+This is the supporting code for *Simplified Linear Dose-Response Models for Low-Dose QMRAs.*

+Authors: Katherine Crank, Emily Clements, Daniel Gerrity

 Here, we analyze **dose-response functions** for common enteric